-The pending forfeitures fund is an agency fund used to account for the receipts of federal and state forfeiture monies received through the participation in law enforcement cases resulting in the forfeiture of assets to the federal or state government.
+The pending forfeitures custodial fund is used to account for the receipts of federal and state forfeiture monies received through the participation in law enforcement cases resulting in the forfeiture of assets to the federal or state government.
 Money deposited in this fund and earnings on those deposits are not considered property of the Village until awarded to the Village by an order of the court.
+Therefore, monies are being held on behalf of other government agencies.